YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/hotel_wake-up_service/play-music-to-an-extension.md

 Note: the file name of music cannot be a pure number, nor can it include the character "+".（新增）

-**前提条件：**所有的提示音必须为已经上传至IPPBX的自定义提示音。

-**Precondition:** all custom music used must be uploaded to the PBX system Custom Prompt list beforehand.
+**Precondition:** all custom music used must be uploaded to the PBX system Custom Prompt list beforehand. （新增）

 **Request method:** POST \(HTTPS\)